James-M99/DevOps_Portfolio/README.md

 # DevOps Portfolio – ICT171 Cloud Project

-This project showcases a personal portfolio website hosted on an Amazon EC2 instance, secured with HTTPS, and managed via custom automation scripts.
+This project showcases a personal portfolio website hosted on an Amazon EC2 instance, secured with HTTPS via Certbot and LetsEncrypt, and managed via custom automation scripts such as update.sh, healthcheck.sh, and backup.sh.

 ---